arangodb/release-test-automation/README.md

 # makedata / checkdata framework
 Makedata is ran inside arangosh.
-It was made to be user expandeable by hooking in on test cases.
+It was made to be user-expandeable by hooking in on test cases.
 It consists of these files in test_data:
  - `makedata.js` - initially generate test data
  - `checkdata.js` - check whether data is available; could be read-only
- - `cleardata.js` - remove the testdata - after that makedata should be able to be ran again without issues.
+ - `cleardata.js` - remove the testdata - after invoking it makedata should be able to be ran again without issues.
- - Plugins in test_data/makedata_suites:
+ - Plugins in `test_data/makedata_suites` executed in alphanumeric order:
    - `000_dummy.js` - this can be used as a template if you want to create a new plugin.
    - `010_disabled_uuid_check.js` If you're running a cluster setup in failover mode, this checks whether all shards have an available leader.
    - `020_foxx.js` Installs foxx, checks it.